-Our Industrial Relations (IR) Department has offices in both Sydney and Newcastle and provides specialist IR services and advice in managing employment related matters.
+Our Industrial Relations (IR) Department is located at Forest Lodge and provides specialist IR services and advice in managing employment related matters.
 A summary of all our services are set out below.

 We also keep members up to date with the latest: